huhanGitHub/huhanGitHub.github.io/_pages/about.md

 ## About Me

+ I received my PhD degree from Monash University, Australia in December 2024.
+I am excited to soon begin my role as a Research Scientist at Huawei Hong Kong.

-I am **Han Hu**, Chinese 胡晗, a final-year PhD student at Monash University, Australia. \
+I am **Han Hu**, Chinese 胡晗.
+I received my PhD degree from Monash University, Australia in December 2024.
+I will begin my role as a Research Scientist at Huawei Hong Kong soon. \
 My research interests lie at the intersection of **software engineering** and **deep learning**.
 I am currently engaged in the following research topics:

 - **Mobile Application Analysis**: This includes: